 Before you learn how to generate income during retirement, you really need to understand these three secrets:

 There is plenty you can do to improve your situation.
 Don’t sit there and complain that there is nothing you can do.
 Don’t focus on your fear…do something.
 There are tons of options.
 Pick one and get going.
+The easiest of them all is to automate your finances to the extent possible.
+This is a game changer and it is easy to get done quickly.

 It’s going to take work.
 That’s right.
 It’s not going to fall into your lap, but with a little work, you’ll see that you can really make a huge difference.